All prerequisite coursework must be completed or in progress with a C grade or higher by the application deadline.

 - No more than two courses in progress at the time of interviews (mid-March)

-U.S. citizenship or permanent immigrant status is required for admission to the Sonography Program.
 A World Education Services International Credential Advantage Package course-by-course evaluation of foreign academic credentials is required for all applicants with foreign academic credentials.
 Visit the World Education Services website to learn more about the process.

 Candidates must meet the technical standards (with or without reasonable accommodation) necessary to acquire or demonstrate competence in health professions as outlined in the Sonography Program technical standards document.